unl-nimbus-lab/SwarmPlanner/uav_simulator/README.md

 3) and then the swarm worlds

 4) Figure out wtf is going on with mavlink router (done, don't touch the mavlink router config)

+# Update 10/1

+## SITL only

+1) open SwarmPlanner

+2) Confiugre with no gazebo

+3) cd into /SwarmPlanner/uav_simulator/swarm_simulator

+4) docker-compose up

+## SITL with Gazebo

+1) start gazebo add the drone models for the agents you plan to use (drone1 for agent 1 and so on)

+2) open SwarmPlanner

+3) configure with gazebo

+4) cd into /SwarmPlanner/uav_simulator/swarm_simulator

+5) docker-compose up